pepper0707/Tangible-Games/Development Portfolio/04/README.md

 ### Managing LEDs

 One of the first software hurdles to overcome was the spawning and management of multiple different LEDs at the same time, each counting down at their own rates and with other different variables associated with them.
-The clear approach was to use a struct, which is called FlashingLED.
+The clear approach was to use a struct, which is called `FlashingLED`.
 This struct encapsulates all the state and timing information needed for each individual LED, such as whether it is active, its color, position on the strip, and timing variables for both its lifespan and blink rate and more.
-By maintaining an array of FlashingLED structs, the we can efficiently manage several independent LEDs, updating their states together in the updateFlashingLEDs(); function which is called in the main game loop.
+By maintaining an array of FlashingLED structs, the we can efficiently manage several independent LEDs, updating their states together in the `updateFlashingLEDs()` function which is called in the main game loop.
 This design also makes it straightforward for us to extend the game with new LED behaviors or interaction rules in the future and something we did continually through development.
 Here is what that struct looks like:
 ``` c++
 // Structure for a flashing LED
 struct FlashingLED {